d2l-ai/d2l-zh/chapter_natural-language-processing/sentiment-analysis.md

 ## 参考文献

-[1] Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
-(2011).
-Learning Word Vectors for Sentiment Analysis.
-The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).
+[1] Maas, Andrew L., et al. “Learning word vectors for sentiment analysis.”
+Proceedings of the 49th annual meeting of the association for computational linguistics: Human language technologies-volume 1.
+Association for Computational Linguistics, 2011.